 If you’re heading to college this fall, you will most likely have an orientation coming up this summer.
 Your future school will tell you what to expect, such as what events are planned, what placement tests you need to take, and more.
-However, there are things you should not do during your introduction to the college.
+However, there are things you should not do at college orientation.

 Do Not Underestimate the Importance of Placement Testing

-During your orientation, you will most likely be asked to take placement testing (some schools may have you complete it beforehand).
-This may be for English, Math, or a foreign language depending on your completed high school classes and your college’s programs.
+During your orientation, you will most likely be asked to take placement testing.
+Some schools may even have you complete it beforehand.
+This may be for English, Math, or a foreign language.
+It depends on your completed high school classes and your college’s programs.
 Although they may sound silly or unnecessary, it’s important to take them seriously.